DePhrog/Joachim-Landell/README.md

-I'm Joachim Landell, a student passionate about VideoGames.
+I'm Joachim Landell, a student passionate about videogames.
 Welcome to my GitHub profile!

 ## About Me

-- 🌱 I'm currently learning Programing and Networking.
+- 🌱 I'm currently learning Programming and Networking.
 - 💼 I study at Polhemsskolan.
 - 📫 You can reach me at Joachim.landell@gavle.skola.se.